UtopianFuture/UtopianFuture.github.io/linux-note/others.md

 - The primary benefit of direct I/O is to reduce CPU utilization for file reads and writes by eliminating the copy from the cache to the user buffer;

 - A second benefit of direct I/O is that it allows applications to avoid diluting the effectiveness of caching of other files.

+### Buffered I/O

+Buffered I/O passes through the kernel's page cache; it is relatively easy to use and can yield significant performance benefits for data that is accessed multiple times.